aaaandrea/node_tutorial/README.md

 ### Modules
   1. Core Modules - modules inherent to Node.js
     * To load a module: ` let module = require('module');`
+    * These are compiled and loaded when the Node.js process starts

     | Core Module | Description                                   |
     |-------------|-----------------------------------------------|